hwayne/learntla-v2/docs/topics/tips.rst

   NewAction(user) ==
     seq' = Append(seq, user)

-We can check that by adding an `action property` that checks the two are equivalent:
+We can check that by adding an `action property <action_property>` that checks the two are equivalent:

 ::